 Dinosaur Kingdom, Butterfly Creek, 12 Tom Pierce Drive, Auckland International Airport: Since it opened in 2014, Dinosaur Kingdom has become one of the most popular attractions in Auckland with 30 or so static and animatronic dinosaurs built to scale and representative of different eras.

-Once you're done walking with the dinosaurs, Butterfly Creek's other attractions beckon.
+Once you're done walking with the dinosaurs,

 Lost in Time Mini Golf, Metro Centre, 291-297 Queen St (between the Civic Theatre and Aotea Square) and Safari and T Rex Alley, 3 Tamaki Drive, Hobson Bay: What would it have been like to play alongside dinosaurs?
 Lilliput Mini Golf has two courses where you can find out.
 Lost in Time Mini Golf is divided into four sections taking players through a World War I battlefield, mock gold mine, bush setting and into a room of pre-historic dinosaurs including an ankylosaurus, triceratops, stegosaurus and T. rex.
 The T. rex will roar and eye you up and down, so sticking to a winning game plan and not being intimidated is a real challenge.
 Safari and T. rex Alley are on the site of Auckland's first 18-hole mini golf course which has been completely revamped to include a course with the very largest of dinosaurs - the brachiosaurus stands 5m high.